 Download ADA to your Android device here: https://play.google.com/store/apps/details?id=com.brainsonart.ada

-ADA is an artificial intelligence who wants to learn about art.
-Show something beautiful, interesting or surprising to ADA by taking pictures with the application.
-ADA tells you what it thinks of the picture and you can try to influence ADA’s taste by justifying your own answer with keywords.
-ADA learns by seeing more art and its artistic taste is constantly evolving.
-The more ADA sees, the more enlightened reviews it will make.
+ADA is an artificial intelligence that wants to learn about art and aesthetics.
+Show ADA something beautiful, interesting or surprising by taking pictures with application.
+ADA tells you what it thinks of the picture and you can try to influence its taste by justifying your own answer with keywords.
+ADA’s artistic taste is constantly evolving – the more it sees, the more enlightened reviews it will make.
 ADA encourages users to engage in aesthetic dialogue with an AI, raising questions about the differences between human and machine perception.

 For the user, ADA is essentially an Android application.
 In the application, ADA prompts you to show it images using the camera on your phone.
-ADA uses a variety of machine vision and machine learning techniques to form an opinion on a low level (e.g., color of the surface of the surface, boundaries of the color surfaces / contours) and, on the other hand, at a higher level (e.g. identification of objects possibly visible in the picture).
+The image processing is based on a variety of machine vision and machine learning techniques that aim to extract image descriptors, that are then ascribed aesthetic value by ADA.
 ADA tries to describe what features it sees in the picture and what it thinks of it.

 Machine learning algorithms have gained a foothold as agents producing aesthetic assessments.
 They influence our everyday aesthetic choices: what music we listen, what TV-series we follow etc. But how does artificial intelligence learn aesthetics?
 In the artistic project ADA, we propose ways to interpret aesthetics to a machine and reflect on how it could experience art.
 The project explores the potential and boundaries of art and aesthetics in the post-human era defined by the growing influence of non-human agents and intelligent systems in all walks of life.
 It is not self-evident what kind of aesthetics these new systems learn or produce.
-In the ADA project, the theme is approached from the sensory world of the machine, teaching the machine to see art.